yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 | 2         | Jane Smith   | Medical Care   | 2025-01-20    | Counseling     | 2025-02-15    | NULL           | NULL          | Mary Johnson  | 555-1234          |
 | 3         | Ahmed Hassan | Food Support   | 2025-01-25    | NULL           | NULL          | NULL           | NULL          | James Wilson  | 555-5678          |

-In this non-normalized table, there are fixed number of services (what if a client needs 4 services?).
-There are also Null values when clients have fewer services.
-Redundant (unnecessarily repeated) case manager information.
-Finally, it is difficult to query (e.g., "Which clients received Food Support?").
+In this table, there are exactly three services.
+If a client needs 4 active services, where should the data be saved?
+And for clients with only one active service, other service columns are set as NULL.
+And the case manager name and phone number were repeated for every client.
+When the case manager switches to another phone number, every line with the previous phone number needs to be updated.
+This table structure is also difficult to query. e.g. Which clients received food support?

 **After Normalization**

-*Clients Table (1NF)*
+*Clients Table*
 | client_id | client_name  | case_manager_id |
 |-----------|--------------|-----------------|
 | 1         | John Doe     | 101             |
 | 2         | Jane Smith   | 101             |
 | 3         | Ahmed Hassan | 102             |

-> 1NF or First Normal Form stage where repeating information is removed first.

-*Services Table (2NF)*
+*Services Table*
 | service_id | service_name  |
 |------------|---------------|
 | 1          | Legal Aid     |